jpodivin/facesnap/README.md

 ## Adjust the behavior

 I would encourage you to survey the script before installation, but I'm sure you are doing it already.

 So I'll instead suggest that you should consider if the settings are to your liking.
 For example you might want the images to be stored elswhere, or for them to be taken after shorter delay.

-If you are fancy, you can insert a face reckognition algorithm to discern your own face, from the faces of others.
+If you are fancy, you can insert a face reckognition algorithm to only store pictures of actual faces, or to discern your own face, from the faces of others.
 The opencv is already in requirements, and not just because of the friendly API.